Javascript is required to view the menus.

 Britain's Broad Gauge Railways.

 In 1836, the fledgling Great Western Railway was laid to a gauge of 7 feet 0¼ inches, as directed by young engineer I. K. Brunel.
-A number of other new Companies adopted the specification, creating a network with a unique style and infrastructure that spread across much of South West England and S. Wales.
-This most creative period was part of the huge industrial revolution that transformed everyday life in England.
+A number of other new railway Companies adopted the specification, creating a network with a unique style and infrastructure that spread across much of South West England and S. Wales.
+This most creative period was part of the huge industrial revolution that transformed everyday life in Britain.